antonfrancois/Demeter_metamorphosis/examples/1_registration/GALLERY_HEADER.rst

-.. _examples_gallery:
+.. _examples_gallery_reg:

 Registration examples
 =======================================================

-The examples below shows how to make simple registrations with Demeter-Metamorphosis.
+The examples below shows how to make various registrations tasks with Demeter-Metamorphosis.